 Meet the Board

-She also has an extensive background in Real Estate through being a real estate professional in the Treasure Valley for over 10 years as well as being a developer of both commercial and residential subdivisions.
+Sherry has an extensive background in banking and Real Estate through being a real estate professional in both Valley County and the Treasure Valley for over 10 years as well as being a developer of both commercial and residential subdivisions.

 Mrs. Maupin also served 2 terms on the Middleton School Board and was a Canyon County Planning and Zoning Commissioner.

 Sherry lives in McCall with her husband Fred.

 Delta James is the Economic Development Planner for the City of McCall where she has served since 2011 providing development review, long range planning, grant writing and administration, business outreach services, and management of the City’s public art and historic preservation programs.
 Previously, Delta is accredited by the American Institute of Certified Planners, is a Certified Community Development Block Grant Administrator, and holds a MS in rural community development from University of Oregon and a BA in history from Boise State University.
 Delta is a West Central Mountains “boomerang”, having returned in 2008 to the area where she grew up to live, work, recreate, and give back to this beautiful place.